Diamond McGee Shares Her Experience as a Young Liberian

 “There’s so much… culture!”
 Diamond says of the black community.
 “It’s hard to describe but there’s so much to live up to.
 But, then there’s so much you have to think about to not be a stereotype.”
 Diamond says.

-She recalls her and a friend who would turn down their rap music in public because they knew of the prejudice some people have.
+She recalls how she and a friend would turn down their rap music in public because they knew of the prejudice some people have.

 “Even something like wearing cornrows - you continuously and always have to think about how you’re perceived through every stage of your life,” Diamond said.

 While growing up in a predominantly white town came with hardships, Diamond was able to find spaces to thrive.
 She tells of a time in elementary school when she brought plantains, a banana-like fruit used for cooking, that her mom made to class, and many of her classmates enjoyed them.